White Stag (clothing): Company growth and acquisition by Warnaco

 In 1956, reflecting the popularity of the sportswear line, Hirsch-Weis changed its name to White Stag.

+The next year, the company modified a large animated sign on the roof of its downtown Portland building to include a stag leaping over an outline of the state of Oregon.
 It became a publicly traded company in 1958.

-In 1957, the company modified a large animated sign on the roof of its downtown Portland building to include a stag leaping over an outline of the state of Oregon.
 For the 1959 Christmas season, a red neon "nose" was added to the stag's snout in imitation of Rudolph the Red-Nosed Reindeer, a tradition that has been repeated annually ever since.
 The White Stag sign quickly became an identifying landmark for the city, and it was designated a Portland landmark by the city's Historic Landmarks Commission in 1977.
 Its lettering was changed to advertise the Made in Oregon gift retailer in 1997, and in 2010 the sign was acquired by the city and its lettering changed again, to read "Portland Oregon".

 In 1966, White Stag was purchased by the Warner Brothers Company, which later became the Warnaco Group.
 The company moved its operations out of its downtown Portland building in 1973 and by 1987, had moved out of Portland completely.

 In 1983, the company was doing $70 million in sales annually, out of Warnaco's overall annual sales of around $500 million.
 In fall 1986, White Stag had around 200 employees, and its facilities included a three-building complex occupying 14 acre on S.E.
 Harney Drive in Southeast Portland.
 Warnaco's move out of Portland was forecast for completion in 1987.